madgrv/Roman-numerals-encoder/README.md

     { value: 1, symbol: "I" }
   ];

-  let result = "";
+  // Initialize an empty string to hold the Roman numeral equivalent of the number let result = "";

-  for (let i = 0; i < romanNumerals.length; i++) {
+  // Loop through the Roman numeral array, starting with the highest value for (let i = 0; i < romanNumerals.length; i++) {
-    while (num >= romanNumerals[i].value) {
+    // While the current value is less than or equal to the input number, subtract the value from the input number and add the corresponding symbol to the result string while (num >= romanNumerals[i].value) {
       result += romanNumerals[i].symbol;
       num -= romanNumerals[i].value;
     }
   }

+  // Return the result string
   return result;
 }

 ```